jtroo/kanata/docs/kmonad_comparison.md

 If you want to see the features that kanata offers, the [configuration guide](./config.adoc) is a good starting point.

 I dogfood kanata myself and it works great for my use cases.
-If you don't use any of the missing features from kmonad or are willing to part with them (or implement them), give kanata a try!
+Though kanata is a younger project than kmonad, it now has more features.
+If you give kanata a try, feel free to ask for help in an issue or discussion, or let me know how it went 🙂.